-It is also a good idea to plan the day a bit, so you don’t end up with both a crying baby and mom… :-)
+It is also a good idea to plan the day a bit so you don’t end up with both a crying baby and mom… :-)

-Even if your baby is newborn and mainly sleeping, a new baby definitely changes the Christmas celebration for mom and dad.
+Even if your baby is a newborn and mainly sleeping, a new baby definitely changes the Christmas celebration for mom and dad.
 It is just different (and better) to sit by the tree together with your child…

-And for babies, even just a few months old, the tree, the lights, the beautiful presents, the music and much more can be very exciting!
+And for babies, even just a few months old, the tree, the lights, the beautiful presents, the music, and much more can be very exciting!

-Not to mention the adventure for babies that can crawl, walk or even just grab things and try to chew on them.
+Not to mention the adventure for babies that can crawl, walk, or even just grab things and try to chew on them.
 (Make sure all nuts are out of reach!)

 If you like Christmas, like I do, grab the opportunity!
 Do some fun preparation and shopping for your new family member!
-His or her very first Christmas ornament, stocking, a cute Christmas bib or a cozy pajama…
+His or her very first Christmas ornament, stocking, a cute Christmas bib, or a cozy pajama…

 I’ve gathered some ideas on Christmas items for your baby below.
-Some pretty ornaments, clothes, bibs and other cute stuff to prepare your baby for Christmas.
+Some pretty ornaments, clothes, bibs, and other cute stuff to prepare your baby for Christmas.
 And below that, you’ll find my thoughts on how to create a wonderful Christmas for you and your new baby.

-If you’re looking for Christmas toy gifts to your baby, you’ll find a toy guide depending on your baby’s age here.
+If you’re looking for Christmas toy gifts for your baby, you’ll find a toy guide depending on your baby’s age here.
 And if you want to buy baby clothes, find what are practical clothing gifts and not per baby month here.